-The text for this piece comes from a translation of a work by the 16th century nun, mystic, writer, and reformer, Teresa of Ávila.
+The lyrics for this piece come from a translation of a text by the 16th century nun, mystic, writer, and reformer, Teresa of Ávila.
 She experienced visions and mystical episodes that inspired her to write extensively about contemplative practices.
-Teresa used the metaphor of "watering a garden" for the practice of mystic prayer throughout her writings, and so the metaphor of earth-bound souls as flowers in her poem "We Bloomed in Spring" follows easily.
-She calls life and death "apparent," implying they are mere illusions that will fade away when the soul fully realizes that it is not a separate thing from God and thus cannot truly die.
+Teresa used the metaphor of "watering a garden" for the practice of mystic prayer throughout her writings, and so the metaphor of earthbound souls as flowers in her poem "We Bloomed in Spring" follows easily.
+She calls life and death "apparent," implying they are mere illusions that will fade away when the soul fully realizes it is not a separate thing from God and thus cannot truly die.